holochain/holochain-rust/doc/holochain_101/src/zome/intro_to_hdk.md

 # Intro to Language HDKs

-Within any Zome, there are certain things that must be implemented within the code, in order to work with Holochain.
-For each language that Zome code can be written in, like Rust, there should be a software library for that language to make it as easy as possible to define those standard functions and behaviours.
-We call this a "Holochain Development Kit", or HDK.
+Within any Zome, there are a number of conventions that must be followed by the WASM code, in order to work with Holochain core.
+For example parameters are passed using a specific memory allocation scheme that needs to be followed to access the parameters that a Zome function receives.
+Although it would be possible for Zome authors to code directly to the Holochain core API, it makes more sense to provide a software library for each language to make it as easy as possible to use those standard functions and behaviours.
+We call such a library a "Holochain Development Kit", or HDK.

 So in order to get familiar with coding for Holochain, it will involve familiarity with an HDK library.